loporlp/Spreadsheet/README.md

 ```
 Author:     Mason Sansom
-Partner:    None
+Partner:   Dhruv Rachakonda
 Date:       1-Jan-2023
 Course:     CS 3505, University of Utah, School of Computing
 GitHub ID:  loporlp
 Repo:       https://github.com/uofu-cs3500-spring23/spreadsheet-loporlp
 Date:       18-Feb-2023
 Solution:   Spreadsheet
-Copyright:  CS 3500 and Mason Sansom - This work may not be copied for use in Academic Coursework.
+Copyright:  CS 3500 and Mason Sansom / Dhruv Rachakonda - This work may not be copied for use in Academic Coursework.
 ```

 # Overview of the Spreadsheet functionality